MobileTeleSystems/image-optimize/README.md

 - `-e ALLOW_SIZES="100,200,1024-1920"` - an array of allowed sizes for the resulting images, default 100-1920.
 Use specific values to prevent heavy loads on the server.

-- `-e ALLOW_SOURCES="https%3A%2F%2Ftb.mts.ru%2F"` - url array of allowed addresses for image sources, default * (any).
+- `-e ALLOW_SOURCES="https%3A%2F%2Ftb.mts.ru%2F"` - URL array of allowed addresses for image sources, default * (any).
     Use comma as separator.
 It is recommended to apply encodeURIComponent to url.

 - `-e BASIC_AUTHS="https%3A%2F%2Ftb.mts.ru%2F"` - an array of endpoints with basic authorization parameters, default empty.